 Construction on a new Central High School began in 1917, while the city's first junior high, South, was built by the Works Progress Administration in 1932.
 A second junior high, Valley, was added in 1955.
 Student enrollment reached such a point that Red River High School was opened in 1967.

 The history of education in the rest of Grand Forks County varied by location.
-The first schoolhouse in the town of Northwood was built in 1879, while the first school district formed in Plymouth Township was established in 1883.
+The first schoolhouse in the town of Northwood was built in 1879, while the first school district in Plymouth Township was established in 1883.
 The townships of Moraine and Niagara formed school districts in 1885, while rural Larimore township had two schools by 1897.
-Consolidation in the latter half of the 1900s caused many of these rural schools to close.
+Consolidation in the mid-1900s caused many of these rural schools to close.
 For example, the Elm Grove School District was annexed by Larimore in 1956, while the Ferry School District was annexed by Manvel in 1964.

 Grand Forks: A Pictorial History by D. Jerome Tweton: 1986

 Grand Forks County Heritage Book by the Grand Forks County Heritage Book Committee: 1976

 History of the Grand Forks Public Schools: A Century of Learning by Robert J. Kulack and Melo Dee Loebrick: 1981